PrathamDwivedi27/event_management_assignment/Readme.md

 │   └── index.js             # Main file to initialize the server
 │
 ├── utils
-│   └── authUtils.js         # Utility functions for authentication
+│   ├── authUtils.js         # Utility functions for authentication
-│
+│   └── isOrganiser.js       # Check if the user is the organiser for event updates and deletions │
 ├── .env                     # Environment variables
 ├── .env.example             # Example environment variables file